acmdas/das_fieldstones/morefieldstones2016.md

 William Butler Yeats wrote *Easter, 1916* in part describing Easter Sunday, April 23, 1916, the day before the Easter Rising, and how after Easter Monday:

-He, too, has resigned his part
+&nbsp;&nbsp;He, too, has resigned his part

-In the casual comedy;
+&nbsp;&nbsp;In the casual comedy;

-He, too, has been changed in his turn,
+&nbsp;&nbsp;He, too, has been changed in his turn,

-Transformed utterly:
+&nbsp;&nbsp;Transformed utterly:

-A terrible beauty is born.
+&nbsp;&nbsp;A terrible beauty is born.

 And W. H. Auden, in *September 1, 1939* covered the same ground as Germany poised to invade Poland:

-Uncertain and afraid
+&nbsp;&nbsp;Uncertain and afraid

-As the clever hopes expire
+&nbsp;&nbsp;As the clever hopes expire

-Of a low dishonest decade:
+&nbsp;&nbsp;Of a low dishonest decade:

-Waves of anger and fear
+&nbsp;&nbsp;Waves of anger and fear

-Circulate over the bright
+&nbsp;&nbsp;Circulate over the bright

-And darkened lands of the earth,
+&nbsp;&nbsp;And darkened lands of the earth,

-Obsessing our private lives;
+&nbsp;&nbsp;Obsessing our private lives;

-The unmentionable odour of death.
+&nbsp;&nbsp;The unmentionable odour of death.

 I can't help noticing a significant difference that we face today, however.